cattz/damster/README.md

 ;local_bind_port: 6543
 ```

-Don't forget to instruct `damster` to use the ssh gateway by adding the `-S` flag:
+Don't forget to instruct `damster` to use the ssh gateway by adding the `-S` or `--use-ssh-tunnel` flag:

 ```bash
 (.env) $ damster -c myconfig.cfg confluence changes -S